Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 How to Feed Asparagus to Your Rabbits

 If rabbits were humans, they would definitely be raw vegans!
 So, when thinking of feeding your rabbit asparagus, make sure that it’s fresh and raw.
-Don’t even think about cooking it, or your bunny will turn its nose up at your offering of food.
+Don’t even think about cooking it, as cooked vegetables are not suitable for rabbits and their digestion.

-Any time you’re introducing a new food to your rabbit’s diet, give them only a small portion at first – no matter how much they might beg for more!
-Then, wait 24 hours to make sure that your rabbit is pooping normally to confirm that the food is settling well with them.
+Any time you’re introducing a new food to your rabbit’s diet, first consult with your veterinarian, and give them only a small portion initially, no matter how much they might beg for more!
+Then, wait several days to make sure that your rabbit is eating and pooping normally to confirm that the food is settling well with them.

-As a rule, you should feed your rabbit only organic fruits and vegetables.
+As a rule, you should feed your rabbit only organic and pesticide-free vegetables.
 Though they’re often more expensive, removing the pesticides and waxes usually found in non-organic produce is an essential step to maintaining your rabbit’s sensitive digestive health.
+Wash the vegetables well before offering any to your bunny.

 How Much Asparagus Should I Feed My Rabbit?

-How much of any fruit or vegetable you feed your rabbit is highly dependent on their size: Whereas a Flemish Giant might be fine with a handful of stalks, the petite Netherland Dwarf could easily make a meal out of just the tops of a few.
+How much of any vegetable you feed your rabbit is highly dependent on their size and the food itself, mainly their carb and fiber content.
+Whereas a Flemish Giant might be fine with several stalks, the petite Netherland Dwarf could easily make a meal out of just the tops of a few.

 asparagus